uo-se-research/slackline/docs/design/GramFuzz/GramFuzz-Overview.md

-# GramFuzz overview
+# SlackLine overview

 TreeLine overall is a project on performance fuzzing using Monte Carlo methods.
-GramFuzz is a branch of TreeLine in which the primary way of generating new inputs is by substituting subtrees of derivation trees.
+SlackLine is a branch of TreeLine in which the primary way of generating new inputs is by substituting subtrees of derivation trees.
 It draws ideas from at least three prior projects: